llealloo/audiolink/Docs/README.md

 ### `ALPASS_CCCOLORS`

-Raw color outputs from notes.
-Just a color, you can UV map into, for the base ColorChord colors.
+Also known as ColorChord index colors.
+These are raw color outputs from derived from notes by ColorChord.
+Good for mapping UVs onto.

 It is recommended you index into no more than the first 4 or 5, after that the colors are much less interesting.

-It's just a color, with an intensity, so you can just use it as a color.
+These really are just colors with varying intensities, so you can just use it as a color.
+Unlike other ways to sample colors from ColorChord, these colors will be relatively stable over time, and may thus lend themselves nicely to coloring world props such as lights.

 Example: